Jacksadventure/Readme2artifacts/README.md

 This repository is a Python-based agent that uses an LLM to:
 - Generate and refine a Dockerfile from a project README.
-- Build a Docker image named `my-vue` and run a container exposing port `9528`.
+- Build a Docker image (name auto-derived from the project folder) and run a container exposing an auto-detected port (from Dockerfile EXPOSE/README/package.json/.env; fallback 9528).
-- Run tests inside the container (`npx jest tests/unit/utils/validate.spec.js`).
+- Run tests inside the container (auto-detected test command, e.g., npm run test:unit, npx jest tests/unit, npx vitest run).
 - Iteratively refine the Dockerfile using build/test logs until success or attempts are exhausted.

 The agent is configured to work with the included `vue-element-admin/` project (PanJiaChen/vue-element-admin) and focuses on verifying its unit tests for `utils/validate`.